 - Print your category page binder tabs on some heavy white card stock.
 This is the printer I have which has worked great for several years.
 If you don’t have a great high quality printer, you can get the Recipe Binder Kit printed at your local copy shop so it will print in a nice high quality.

-- Cover the front of the recipe binder tabs with clear packing tape (yes…I am serious!) or you can laminate it with a thinner lamination…the thick is too hard to fold.
+- Cover the front of the binder tabs with clear packing tape (yes…I am serious!) or you can laminate it with a thinner lamination…the thick is too hard to fold.

 - Cut our the binder tabs.